What's Urgent vs. Non-Urgent?

 • Call our office.

-Please monitor your child closely after a head injury.
-If your child experiences any of the listed symptoms, we recommend seeking immediate medical help.
-These may be symptoms of concussion.
+If your child experiences any of the listed symptoms, we recommend seeking immediate medical help by calling 911 or going to the nearest ER.

 • Loss of consciousness